foundersandcoders/api-workshop/01-request-response.md

 Let's create a request object in the console so we can take a closer look at it:
 1. Open a new browser window
 2. Open the developer console (mac: `CMD+shift+I`, linux: `ctrl+shift+I`)
 3. Type `var xhr = new XMLHttpRequest();` in the console
 4. Then type `xhr` and hit enter
 5. Click on the grey arrow next to your xhr object so you can take a look at its methods and properties
 6. Two things to take note of:
-    i.
-The property 'responseText' has an empty string as its value.
+    - The property 'responseText' has an empty string as its value.
 More on this in a moment.
-    ii.
-Click on the arrow next to \__proto__: XMLHttpRequest and take a look at all those methods.
+    - Click on the arrow next to \__proto__: XMLHttpRequest and take a look at all those methods.
 You'll be using a few of them, including 'open' and 'send', shortly.

 ### The response object